infinitechris/FrameworkCompleteDIY/README.md

 ## Parts
 - [x] Fastener Kit - Bottom Cover and Mainboard x1 - Ordered 6/23/202 (Shipped from NJ)
-     - MSRP: USD $5.00
-     - Final cost: USD $$15.03
-     - I'll add some pictures once the package arrives and I have more to share than screenshots of readily available images on the web.
 - [ ] Remaining Parts

 # Why?